 Politely and calmly end the interaction in a non-threatening way, if possible.

-Know what back-up and advice (e.g. from a manager, supervisor, or a co-worker, security, or police) is available to help you when handling a difficult individual.
+Know what support and advice (e.g. from a manager, supervisor, or a co-worker, security, or police) are available to help you when handling a difficult individual.

 If you have threatened to call the police or security, be sure that you do.